 This is a traditional double sided Native American drum.
 Lodge drums are approximately 5" in depth.
 Because this drum has two rawhides, it is the preferred type for sweat lodges.

 We use thick bull rawhide for the heads and laces.
 We do not use bleached hides because bleaching weakens rawhide.
 Note the beautiful golden brown color of our hides.

 In an experiment, we took our friend, Kathy's single sided buffalo hide hand drum and our bull hide lodge drum into sweat lodge.
-After first round, Kathy's buffalo drum was flat as a pancake.
+After first round, Kathy's buffalo drum was flat.
 Our lodge drum sweated through all four rounds with songs still in her.
 All drums come with a free stick.

 Recycled CedarKing's Pine" Sweat Lodge Drum

 No new trees died for these drums.
 We clean up after Alabama Power clear-cuts trees along the power lines.
 We cut storm-downed trees.
 We use logs pulled from rivers in five states.
-Our King's Pine came from the 2011 tornado that ripped through Alabama.
+Our King's Pine came from the 2011 tornado that ripped through Alabama, and other wind storms that blew down trees..
 We do not cut trees.
 Our rawhide is processed in an ecologically responsible manner so we pay a little more.
 We think the extra cost is worth it to protect Mother Earth from chemical pollution.

 Drum Bags for Sweat Lodge Drum

 Cheryl makes drum bags to safely transport your sweat lodge drum to ceremony.
 Because of the weight of this drum, all lodge drum bags are padded and lined, with a tough exterior layer of fabric.
 Leather sweat lodge drum bags are available, but the cost is higher because of the additional leather used.
 The leather bags are also lined and padded: the lining supports the weight of your drum so the deer hide does not stretch out of shape.